쉐도잉 연습: How to Speak So That People Want to Listen | Julian Treasure | TED - YouTube로 영어 말하기 배우기

 It's not spreading sunshine and lightness in the world.

-They just pass it on to everybody else and don't take responsibility for their actions, and again, hard to listen to somebody who is being like that.
+They just pass it on to everybody else and don't take responsibility for their actions.

 It demeans our language, actually, sometimes.